-Every student has been given a login for pearsonactivelearn.com, which allows them to access their textbook via their iPad both in class and at home.
-Students also have a login for Hegarty Maths.
-Homework tasks may be set from this or other resources and all tasks will be shared on their class Teams page if appropriate.
+Every student has access to the textbook, all classroom resources and teaching materials via OneNote on their iPad both in class and at home.

+Homework tasks will primarily be set using Sparx Maths though other resources and tasks may be set and shared on their class OneNote if appropriate.